John Young (professor of Greek): Life

 Young was born in Glasgow on 27 January 1747, the second son of John Young, a cooper.

 In 1764, he entered the University of Glasgow graduating with an MA in 1769.
 He then became an assistant to Prof James Moor.
 He succeeded Moor as professor of Greek in 1774 aged 27.
 He was Clerk of the University Senate from 1779, and Curator of the College Chambers from 1781.

 On 9 June 1774 he became professor of Greek at the University, and proved an efficient and popular teacher.
 Thomas Campbell (1777–1844) remembered him as "a man of great humour", ready to laugh heartily with his students over the whimsicalities of Lucian and Aristophanes (Beattie, Life and Letters of Campbell, i.
 159).
 Captain Hamilton eulogises his scholarship and oratory, comparing his energetic sympathy with that of Burke (Cyril Thornton, chap. vii.).
 Wilson dedicated to Young and his colleague George Jardine "The Isle of Palms and other Poems", 1812, and, writing of "Homer and his Translators", he recalls how Young's reading of the Iliad "gave life to every line" (Wilson, Works, viii.
 36).
 A large portion of Letter lxviii. in "Peter's Letters to his Kinsfolk", vol. iii., is a eulogy of Young, with whose reading of Greek and his enthusiasm over the value of a particle or the sublimity of a poetical passage the writer was deeply impressed.
 A similar tribute occurs in Gleig's "Quarterly" article on Lockhart's "Life of Scott" (see Quarterly Review, lxxxv.
 37, and Lang, Life and Letters of John Gibson Lockhart, i.
 22).
 Young was devoted to the classical stage and an admirer of Edmund Kean.

 Having been Professor of Greek for nearly half a century, Young died in Glasgow on 18 November 1820.
+A portion of his library was sold at auction (alongside 'a portion of another gentleman's library') by R. H. Evans in London on 18 April 1825 (and four following days).
+A copy of the catalogue is held at Cambridge University Library (shelfmark Munby.c.129(6)).

 He is thought to have been buried with the other university professors at Blackfriars Churchyard, who were later re-interred in the "Professors Monument" in the Glasgow Necropolis.